4 employee communication mistakes to avoid

 Ever try, yet fail to recall what you learned in new hire orientation after just a couple of months on the job?

 Our ability to recall information is harder the further away from the moment of need it is.
-Communicating in the flow of work is easier for employees to remember and act.
+Communicating in the flow of work makes it easier for employees to remember and act.

 Focus on the moment of need for your employees as much as the message you’re sending.